John A. Macdonald Fonds, Drafts of the British North America Act, 1867 – second working draft with handwritten provisions and notes (31 January 1867)

 19054[5]

-[53 The Senate and the Members thereof, and the House of Commons or the Members thereof, are respectively to be entitled to and shall and may exercise as branches of the Parliament of the Kingdom of Canada, all the powers and privileges, and be subject to all the responsibilities and duties which the House of Lords, and the House of Commons of the United Kingdom of Great Britain and Ireland or the members thereof enjoy as the case may be, or are subject to, except as herein provided and except also as to the judicial ILLEGIBLE of the House of Lords.]
+53 The Senate and the Members thereof, and the House of Commons or the Members thereof, are respectively to be entitled to and shall and may exercise as branches of the Parliament of the Kingdom of Canada, all the powers and privileges, and be subject to all the responsibilities and duties which the House of Lords, and the House of [Commons] of the United Kingdom of Great Britain and Ireland or the members thereof enjoy as the case may be, or are subject to, except as herein provided and except also as to the judicial functions of the House of Lords.

 19055[6]

-[54 The first elections for Members of the House of Commons and of Canada and for members of the Legislative assemblie, respectively, of Ontario, Quebec, Nova Scotia, New Brunswick shall be held upon the same day and be ILLEGIBLE by the same Returning Officer.]
+54 The first elections for Members of the House of Commons and of Canada and for members of the Legislative assemblies respectively, of Ontario, Quebec, Nova Scotia, New Brunswick shall be held upon the same day and be taken by the same Returning Officer.

 19056[7]

-[55 From and after the Union of the Provinces of Upper and Lower Canada all duties and Revenue over which the respective Legislatures of the said provinces before and at the time of the passing of this act had and have power of appropriation, except on ILLEGIBLE thereof as are by Act reserved to the local governments, or raised by them in accordance with the special powers conferred upon them by that Act, shall form one Consolidated Revenue Fund to be appropriated for the public service of Canada, in the manner and subject to the changes hereinafter mentioned.]
+55 [And be it enacted that upon] [From and after] the Union of the Provinces of Upper and Lower Canada all duties and Revenue over which the respective Legislatures of the said provinces before and at the time of the passing of this act had and have power of appropriation [except such portions thereof as are by this Act reserved to the Local Governments, or raised by them in accordance with the special powers conferred upon them by this Act,], shall form one Consolidated Revenue Fund to be appropriated for the Public Service of the Province of Canada [Canada], in the manner and subject to the changes hereinafter mentioned.

 19057[8]